jforget/perl5-decodeur-Mastermind/description-en.md

 During the  endgame, the codebreaker  has precise ideas on  the secret code and there remain only a  few codes compatible with the game until now.
-The  codebreaker in  able to  build an  exhaustive list  of these compatible codes.
+The  codebreaker is  able to  build an  exhaustive list  of these compatible codes.
 His purpose is now  to prune this list  in the most efficient  way, that  is, using  as few  game turns  as possible.
 For example, the  remaining possibilities are: `ABCD`,  `ABDC` and `BACD`.